-Using the methodology described in Module 6, we can simulate health spending and OOP for individuals electing to enroll in non-group coverage.
-The difference between health spending and OOP represents the portion of an enrollee's health costs paid by the insurer (i.e. the insurance plan liability).
+Using the methodology described in Module 6, we can simulate health spending and OOP for individuals electing to enroll in non-group and ESI coverage.
+The difference between health spending and OOP represents the portion of an enrollee's health costs paid by the insurer (i.e., the insurance plan liability).
 Premiums are established within a rating area such that they cover the plan's expected plan liability, plus administrative costs.
-We treat each state as a separate rating area.